 I have reported before on TMAO (trimethylamine N-oxide) that is produced by certain bacteria in your gut when you eat foods that contain lecithin, carnitine and choline, such as meat, eggs and dairy products.
 High levels of TMAO in the bloodstream have been associated with increased risk for heart attacks, strokes, clots, diabetes and certain cancers.

-Now a new study shows that among people seen in an emergency room for chest pain (European Heart Journal, Jan.
+Among people seen in an emergency room for chest pain (European Heart Journal, Jan.
 11, 2017), those with very high blood levels of TMAO were:

 • six times more likely to die within the month